Full text of PM Modi’s address to the nation

 Recalling the devastation in Kutch after the earthquake, Prime Minister said that through determination and resolve, the area was back on its feet.
 A similar determination is needed to make the country self-reliant.

 He said that a self-reliant India will stand on five pillars viz.
-Economy, which brings in quantum jump and not incremental change; Infrastructure, which should become the identity of India; System, based on 21st century technology driven arrangements; Vibrant Demography, which is our source of energy for a self-reliant India; and Demand, whereby the strength of our demand and supply chain should be utilized to full capacity.
-He underlined the importance of strengthening all stakeholders in the supply chain to increase, as well as fulfill, the demand.
+Economy, which brings in quantum jump and not incremental change; Infrastructure, which should become the identity of India; System, based on 21st-century technology-driven arrangements; Vibrant Demography, which is our source of energy for a self-reliant India; and Demand, whereby the strength of our demand and supply chain should be utilized to full capacity.
+He underlined the importance of strengthening all stakeholders in the supply chain to increase, as well as fulfil, the demand.

 Atmanirbhar Bharat Abhiyaan: